lazywithclass/swaggins/README.md

 ### How

-Swaggins extract useful information for your Swagger docs from the `res` object, so it provides a wrapper that your can use in your tests to give it the information it needs.
+Swaggins extracts useful information for your [Swagger](http://swagger.io/) docs from Node.js HTTP `res` object.

 ### Install